codacy/docs/docs/organizations/integrations/jira-integration.md

 # Jira integration for Security and risk management

-!!! tip
-    If you want to integrate Jira with a single repository on Codacy, see [Repository Jira integration](../../repositories-configure/integrations/jira-integration.md).

 This integration imports all Jira issues labeled as **security** to the [Security and risk management dashboard](../managing-security-and-risk.md), allowing you to manage your Jira security issues and track their resolution in one place.

 ## Installing the Jira integration